-Having said this, no home education curricula are accredited unless you’re studying with the providers in an online school.
+Having said this, parents technically can’t get accreditation unless children study in an online school.
 And then you’re technically doing online school – not homeschooling.
 (Abeka Academy and SOS do this).
 This is because curricula can’t be accredited unless it’s used in a school.
 See the accreditation section in the SOS article for more on this.

 The underlying question with accreditation is, ‘Will my child be able to enter college without accreditation.’
 And the simple answer to that question is, ‘Yes.
 Easily.’
 Nowadays you can do the SAT or ACT or have a portfolio that allows you to enter college.

 And you don’t really need accreditation – it’s just a nice to have.
 You can read this article to examine this topic more.
 I’m sure that you will find it helpful if you’re concerned about accreditation or college entry.